Spoofing Victim Warns Others Of Phone Scams: 'This One, I Felt, Was Really Unbelievably Real'

 CHICAGO (CBS) — It’s an old scam with some modern twists; someone calls a senior citizen, pretending to be a relative in trouble, and asks for money.
-One victim wants to share he story to prevent others from falling victim to the con.
+One victim wants to share her story to prevent others from falling victim to the con.

-Bonnie Archer gets around fine for a 76-year-old recovering from heart surgery, but a recent phone call while running errands threw her for a Loop.
+Bonnie Archer gets around fine for a 76-year-old recovering from heart surgery, but a recent phone call while running errands threw her for a loop.

 The call was from her dear nephew, Gary, or so she thought.